top of page

 Panjiakou, Hebei, 2002 - Michael Yamashita

 "Every one of my stories over the yearssome aspect of it has touched the Great Wall," Yamashita said.
 Encountering the Great Wall, his latest book released in July 2025, revisits photographs mostly taken from the late 1990s to early 2000s, as well as from his initial trip to China in 1982.
-Released in commemoration of the People's Republic of China's 75th anniversary, his book preserves images of a time largely before China’s tourism boom.
-On a trip revisiting Beijing last year to celebrate the occasion, Yamashita returned to the Great Wall and the sites of some of his most famous photos.
+Released in commemoration of the People's Republic of China's 75th anniversary, his newest project preserves images of a time largely before China’s tourism boom.
+On a trip to Beijing last year to celebrate the occasion, Yamashita returned to the Great Wall and the sites of some of his most famous photos.

 “You could easily kill yourself,” he said.
-In fact, he recalled how his fellow Great Wall journalists and explorers, Peter Hessler and William Lindesay, had both fallen and seriously injured themselves traversing the Wild Wall.
-Home to the steepest sections of the Wall, including the 80-degree slope of the “Heavenly Ladder,” which Yamashita had precariously climbed in order to photograph a view of Beijing, the life-and-death Wild Wall that he had tamed no longer existed—instead, it had been transformed into a “tourist madhouse.”
+In fact, he recalled that his fellow Great Wall journalists and explorers, Peter Hessler and William Lindesay, had both fallen and seriously injured themselves traversing the Wild Wall.
+Home to the steepest sections of the Wall, including the 80-degree slope of the “Heavenly Ladder,” which Yamashita had previously climbed in order to photograph a view of Beijing, the life-and-death Wild Wall that he had tamed no longer existed—instead, it had been transformed into a “tourist madhouse.”

 Juyongguan Simitai Great Wall, Beijing, 1998 - Michael Yamashita